piengineering/XkeysOSX/README.md

 # XkeysOSX
 X-keys SDK for OSX

-We have dedicated new resources to the development of OSX as of March, 2021 We are not sure when we will have a releasable version.
+We have dedicated new resources to the development of an OSX SDK for X-keys as of March, 2021 We are not sure when we will have a releasable version.

 Please contact Tech@piengineeering.com for further details